-We have heard you want to play golf and we have good news for you – we know how to introduce you to this sport.
+We have heard you want learn more about golf and we have good news for you – we know how to introduce you to this sport.
 Follow us and learn more about the game.
-Soon you will be able not only to enjoy it on TV but also outdoors while holding a club in hand.
+Soon you will be able not only to enjoy it on TV but also to bet on it.

 I Thought It Was Called a Stick

 Yes, the confusion is understandable.
 Let us begin by eliminating any vocabulary errors that may occur during your communication with others as a beginner.
 The stick with which you hit the ball is called a club.
 Over time, you will learn all the different types of clubs that professionals hold in their equipment, but for now, you will only need a minimal quantity of them.